 - Working knowledge of database management and SAS

 - Working knowledge and experience using GPS, GIS and ArcView or related GIS Software, especially for spatial modeling

 - Actively participating in upland game bird hunting

 - Applicants must complete the online application.
 Do not say “See Resume” to any questions.

-- Applicants must also upload a Letter of Interest describing how the applicant’s ability and experience relates to the Summary of Work.
+- Applicants must also upload a Cover Letter describing how the applicant’s ability and experience relates to the Summary of Work.

 - Applicants must submit a current Resume.

 - Applicants should save their applications frequently to avoid any loss of information.
 The Online Application System will time you out after 40 minutes and you will lose any information that is not saved.